knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="createactivitytemplate"></a>
 # **CreateActivityTemplate**
-> ModelTemplateResource CreateActivityTemplate (ModelTemplateResource activityTemplateResource)
+> TemplateResource CreateActivityTemplate (TemplateResource activityTemplateResource)

 Create a activity template